open-pay/openpay-php/README.md

 What's new?
 -----------

+04/02/2014 - Added: support for Captures on charges 31/01/2014 - Fixed: Added classes and configs to avoid errors on PHP class autoload feature.
+Now the autoload is turned off by default
-The Sandbox Mode is the default now.
+23/01/2014 - Added: the Sandbox Mode is the default now.
 Added a method to activate the Production Mode explicitly.